Skip to main content

 Coronary calcium score regression is rare.
 Soft plaque regression is achievable with intensive ApoB lowering, inflammation control, and lifestyle change.
 Calcium often increases over time even on statins, because dying soft plaque calcifies as it stabilizes.
 We watch soft plaque, not calcium, when assessing treatment response.

-FFR-CT (HeartFlow) calculates the functional flow reserve across coronary stenoses from a CCTA dataset, telling us if a blockage is actually limiting blood flow.
+FFR-CT (HeartFlow) calculates the functional flow reserve across coronary stenoses from a CCTA dataset, telling us whether a blockage is limiting blood flow.
 Cleerly focuses on plaque burden and composition.
 The two are complementary: FFR-CT answers "is this blockage limiting flow?"
 Cleerly answers "what kind of plaque is here?"

 Cardiac amyloidosis shows up on imaging as thickened heart walls on echocardiogram, a specific late gadolinium enhancement pattern on cardiac MRI, and characteristic uptake on technetium-pyrophosphate (PYP) nuclear scans.
 Recognition has surged because new therapies like tafamidis have made it a treatable cause of heart failure.